mofrehzaghloul/Voigt/Readme.txt

-Voigt_rk: A Fortran subroutine to calculate the Voigt function (real part of the Faddeyeva function) to accuracy in the order of 10^-6
+Voigt_rk: A Fortran subroutine to calculate the Voigt function (real part of the Faddeyeva function) to accuracy in the order of 10^-6.
 The subroutine exists in the module Voigt_mod_rk together with the HUMLIK subrourine for the sake of comparison and efficiency benchmark.
 The subroutine Faddeyeva_V3_rk in the module Faddeyeva_v3_mod_rk (accurate up 14 significant digits) is used as a reference for accuracy check.

+## Related Publication
+For more information, check out the paper here: https://doi.org/10.1016/j.jqsrt.2024.109234

 Installation
 ========
 Save all the accompanying files in a single directory with a name that is compatible with your Fortran compiler.